 Choosing the right fit

-Providing your shoppers with a product that adds a sense of convenience to their overall in-store experience encourages brand loyalty and repeat trade.
-So, whatever your endeavours, it’s best to put them first.
+Providing your shoppers with a product that adds convenience to their overall in-store experience encourages brand loyalty and repeat trade.
+So, whatever your endeavours, make sure you cater to their needs.

 Our highly experienced tote bag key account manager, Jess Porter, recommends that farm shops and delis should opt for thicker cotton and a larger ‘handbag’ shape.